Providing Turn-Key Real Estate Solutions

 Zoran was unable to fulfill his passion for doing what was right and fair while working for the department.
 In 1999, Zoran founded Windrich Group assembling a multi –disciplined group of professionals covering the gamut of skills needed to help owners with code compliance issues as well as general property problems.
 Retired inspectors, Engineers, general building Contractors, with very broad understanding of codes and building construction.
 Problems are inspected, then solutions detected and in closing properly corrected.

-The expressed mission of Windrich incorporated a preventative aspect as well as a restorative.
-Not only would the company help those who had been cited for code violations to meet compliance requirements, but the company would also begin educating property owners on how to avoid compliance violations in the first place in addition to maximizing the potential equity on the property by discovering the hidden value that every property has.
+The expressed mission of Windrich Group incorporated a preventative and restorative aspect as well as an expertise in creating higher value for owners from existing buildings without additions.
+In other words, you get additional income for the additional space to rent within the same footprint of your existing building.
+Not only would the company help those who had been cited for code violations to meet compliance requirements, but the company also educates property owners on how to avoid future compliance issues as well as maximizing property value.

 How did SCEP come about in Los Angeles?